1adam-1/cortexa/README.md

 # Cortexa 🧠

-**An AI-powered study companion.** Upload your course materials, then chat with them, generate quizzes, summaries, practice sessions and slide decks  all backed by a local Retrieval-Augmented Generation (RAG) pipeline with built-in answer-quality evaluation.
+**An AI-powered study companion.** Upload your course materials, then chat with them, generate quizzes, summaries, practice sessions and slide decks  all backed by a local Retrieval Augmented Generation (RAG) pipeline with built-in answer quality evaluation.

 ---